 The balance of a tennis racket is designated by one of three labels: head heavy, head-light, or even balance, which refer to the concentration of mass in the racket.
 If most of the weight is concentrated in the handle, we call the racket head-light.
 If most of the weight is concentrated in the head, it’s called head-heavy.
-If the distribution is about, even, it’s called balanced.
+If the distribution is about even, it’s called balanced.

-How Racket Balance is Measured
+How Racket Balance is Measured (The Point System)

 The static measure of weight distribution is measured from the butt end and referenced in “points,” with each point equalling 1/8th of an inch.
 According to Tennis Warehouse, “heavier racquets are head-light to maintain maneuverability, while most of today’s super-light racquets are head heavy to supply enough mass to the area of the frame where the ball is being contacted.”

 For example, “A 27-inch racquet with a balance point of 12-1/2 inches is 1 inch, or 8 points head light (even balance would be 13-1/2 inches).
 A 28-inch racquet with a balance point of 15 inches is 1 inch (or 8 points) head heavy.
 Static balance ultimately affects swingweight (see below), which is an effective measure of racquet maneuverability,” continues Tennis Warehouse.